 - 16.4(3) Personnel appropriately trained.
 The pharmacist in charge shall be responsible for ensuring that all pharmacy personnel have been appropriately and adequately trained for their assigned tasks. - 16.4(4) Pharmacy support persons.
 A pharmacy support person shall register with the board pursuant to the registration requirements of 657-Chapter 5.
 Alternatively, a pharmacy support person may register with the board as a pharmacy technician pursuant to the registration and national certification requirements of 657-Chapter 3. - 16.4(5) Records required.
-Nuclear pharmacies shall maintain records of acquisition and disposition of all radioactive drugs in accordance with rules of the board, the public health department, and the environmental protection commission. - 16.4(6) Compliance with laws.
-Nuclear pharmacies shall comply with all applicable laws and regulations of federal and state agencies, including those laws and regulations governing nonradioactive drugs. - 16.4(7) Prescription and office use.
+Nuclear pharmacies shall maintain records of acquisition and disposition of all radioactive drugs in accordance with rules of the board, the public health department, and the environmental protection commission. - 16.4(6) Compliance.
+Nuclear pharmacies shall comply with all applicable laws and regulations of federal and state agencies, including those laws and regulations governing nonradioactive drugs.
+Nuclear pharmacies shall comply with all standards identified in United States Pharmacopeia General Chapter 825. - 16.4(7) Prescription and office use.
 Radioactive drugs shall be dispensed only upon a prescription order from a licensed medical practitioner authorized to possess, use and administer radiopharmaceuticals.
 A nuclear pharmacy may also furnish radiopharmaceuticals to practitioners for office use. - 16.4(8) Outer-container label.
 In addition to any of the board's labeling requirements for nonradioactive drugs, the immediate outer container of a radioactive drug to be dispensed shall also be labeled with: - a.
 The standard radiation symbol; - b.
 The words "Caution Radioactive Material"; - c.
 The name of the radionuclide; - d.
-The chemical form; - e.
+The chemical form: - e.
 The amount of radioactive material contained, in millicuries or microcuries; - f.
 If the radioactive drug is a liquid, the volume in cubic centimeters; - g.
 The requested calibration time for the amount of radioactivity contained.